EASY DIY Baby Burp Pad/Cloth

 I hope you will try these with your own boys and girls/teens.
 Many skills are involved which will give you the opportunity to teach, as well as the chance to visit and see what’s on their mind today.

 Supplies for one burp pad:

-- You need 2 pieces of flannel fabric 12″ by 20″, one for the back and one for the front.
+- You need two pieces of flannel fabric 12″ by 20″ – one will be for the back and one for the front.